Donald-Watts/Ontos-AI/README.md

 ## Warning

 Ontos AI is not open-source.
 Ontos and all it's counterparts are private symbolic tagging and orchestration system developed by ADLS Creations.
 Proprietary system.
-This is an experimental project under active development.
-It is not yet stable, may contain bugs, incomplete features, or undergo breaking changes.
+This project is under active development.
 This is your one pager.

 \*\*\[Contact: ADLS Creations, [limited.adls@gmail.com](mailto:limited.adls@gmail.com) \*\***]**